 Graduates who have followed this Master’s track have a good insight in the clinical context in which medical signals are relevant, and are able to initiate and develop innovations in the use of these signals.

 They can use their knowledge of physiology, pathophysiology, signal acquisition and processing for various clinical applications.
 They are capable of performing patient measurements independently in different situations, ranging from an out-of-hospital setting to measurements in the operating room or intensive care unit.
 They can process and interpret these data so as to contribute to a more reliable or efficient diagnosis, or to novel therapies.
 In addition, Technical Physicians of this track are trained to use signals for therapeutic applications, for example by using deep-brain stimulation in the treatment of movement disorders or epilepsy.

 The first year of the three-year programme consists of courses that offer technological deepening in a clinical context.
 Each semester is completed with two clinical skills courses, an optional course and a clinical case.
 Students can choose the optional course freely from all master subjects offered by the university (or other universities).

 In the clinical case students can apply the technological and technical-medical expertise they learn during the different courses.
-Cases are presented and (co-)assessed by clinicians and involve technical-medical problems which clinicians are currently faced with in clinical practice and where technology can assist in diagnosis or treatment.
+Cases are presented and (co-)assessed by clinicians and involve technical-medical problems that clinicians are currently faced within clinical practice and where technology can assist in diagnosis or treatment.